Duomo Florence tickets

 These treasures define the city’s identity and stand among the top attractions in Florence.
 Visitors should not miss the chance to marvel at the intricate stained glass windows, the ornate marble facade, and the views from the dome.

-When visiting the Duomo of Florence, visitors should be aware of details such as the location, transportation methods, and the site map.
+When visiting the Duomo of Florence, traveles should be aware of details such as the location, transportation methods, site map, and the dress code:

 Opening hours